Finest Finish metal stud framing services for a durable and fire and weather resistant house structure

 Even with the rising cost of lumber, wood studs are still cheaper than metal studs.
 However, when all the costs are included, not just the cost of an individual stud, steel is a comparable option.

-Metal stud framing is less energy efficient than wood
+Metal studs are less energy efficient than wood

 As the sound waves reflect off the hard surfaces, they can create loud, echoing noises.